ome/ngff/rfc/wip-tform/index.md

 ## Proposal

-Below is a slightly abridged proposal (examples are omitted), the full set of changes including all examples are publicly available on the github pull request TODO link;
+Below is a slightly abridged copy of the proposed changes to the specification (examples are omitted), the full set of changes including all examples are publicly available on the [github pull request](https://github.com/ome/ngff/pull/138).

-### "coordinateSystems" metadata {#coord-sys-md}
+### "coordinateSystems" metadata

 A "coordinate system" is a collection of "axes" / dimensions with a name.
 Every coordinate system:
 - MUST contain the field "name".
 The value MUST be a non-empty string that is unique among `coordinateSystem`s.